Skip to content ↓

 • All classes have a story session timetabled in to each day.

-• A reading comprehension progression document for Year 1 to Year 6 has been written and is used to ensure appropriate progression in the teaching of comprehension skills during reading lessons.
+• A reading comprehension progression document has been written and is used to ensure appropriate progression in the teaching of comprehension skills during reading lessons.
 (See below for this document.)

 • Appealing reading areas can be found in all classrooms with teachers working to ensure quality books at an age-appropriate level are available for all pupils.